Every public article should show how it was built.

 Method, source, sample status, and scope should be visible before a story asks for the next click.

 The goal is not to make every page heavy.
-It is to let readers see what kind of confidence the page has earned.
+It is to let visitors see what kind of confidence the page has earned.

-These labels tell the reader what kind of answer the page is trying to give.
+These labels tell the visitor what kind of answer the page is trying to give.

 Desk explainer